atlas-runtime/atlas-guides/setup_atlas.md

 $ cat $ATLAS_ROOT/atlas_client/atlas-addresses.txt
 # 7000 127.0.0.1
 # 7001 127.0.0.1
-# i may use max two servers, listening to ports 7000 and 7001
+# I may use max two servers, listening to ports 7000 and 7001
 ```

 #### Setting up the SGX environment